tjoneswilkins/Mountain-Series/README.md

 In this project I had a small, one dimentional data set.
 The confirmed Covid-19 case numbers for my home state of Arkansas.
  ![seechart](https://tjoneswilkins.github.io/Mountain-Series/images/Screen Shot 2020-05-16 at 2.57.14 PM.png)

-For my project I combined the tool of data with an creative programing languange called **Processing**.
+I combined the tool of data with an creative programing languange called **Processing**.
 Processing, a depreciating javascript platform was the perfect introduction to programming and creative coding for a newbie like me.
 Through the large community of artists on the platform it created the prefect environment for asking for help.
-Learning from others, and iterations of community designs.
+Learning from others, and iterations from community designs.

 It began with data and statistical analysis.
 Consolidating data into simple csv files and starting to introduce them into the processing sketch.